particle-iot/docs/docs/start.md

 Firmware sounds scary
 ---

 It's not really that bad, especially when you can flash it over the air!
-But it's 1:30am and we're running out of time before we publish this documentation, so you'll have to take my word for it until I have time to write more.
+But it's 1:30am and we're running out of time before we publish this documentation, so you'll have to take our word for it until we have time to write more.

 The Spark Web IDE
 ---